 Dessert comes with the package and because the serving sizes have been appropriate for a multi-course meal, we are keen to try a couple of the day’s offerings.
 Yuzu mousse, avocado ice-cream could be challenging for traditionalists but it works with the Vincent Carême Vouvray Premier Trie Chenin Blanc first pick botrytis from Loire Valley.
 Dark chocolate ganache, hazelnut, wafer is lifted to blissful heights by sips of the rare Toro Albala Vieja Cosecha PX 1973 from Montilla-Moriles, Spain.
 A viscous, smooth finish to a delicious food and wine adventure.

 But the best part of the night is yet to come.
 A short stroll downhill to the flickering fire, another cheeky sip of bubbles before retiring to the enormous bed for a silent and peaceful night’s rest.

 Note: the kind staff will advise you to close the blinds on retiring to avoid being woken early by the sunrise.
 Do not take them up on this.
 Watching the sky turn from burnt orange to pink to blue from the comfort of your bed is well worth an hour less of shut-eye!

 The Adelaide Review stayed as guests of Mount Lofty House

 Amanda is a journalist, editor and publisher who has dedicated much of her career to independent media in South Australia.
-She is currently editor and publisher of
+She is currently editor and publisher of The Adelaide Review.

 Get the latest from The Adelaide Review in your inbox